 The spoilers!
 They’re…they’re gone!

-There will of course be another sequel on the way (word is this one will be set in the ’90s).
-Here’s hoping that the next time around, Singer and his crew are able to keep the roster of characters under control, and tell a story that is as packed full of emotion as it is spectacle.
+Despite its many flaws, X-Men: Apocalypse will almost assuredly earn a sequel (early buzz is that the next entry will be set in the ’90s).
+And honestly?
+That’s a good thing – so long as next time around, Singer and his team keep the roster of characters under control, and tell a story that’s as packed full of emotion as it is popcorn spectacle.